1871fotc/fotc/docs/walks/jewish-trail.md

 ???
 Example "Directions"

-    Moving along the path for another 10 monuments, you will come to the grave of:
+    Moving along the path for another 10 monuments, you will come to the grave of...

 ## Samuel Joseph Levy <small>3‑8‑20/21</small>